apache/arrow/docs/source/format/Columnar.rst

 Any array can be dictionary-encoded.
 The dictionary is stored as an optional property of an array.
 When a field is dictionary encoded, the values are represented by an array of signed integers representing the index of the value in the dictionary.
+The memory layout for a dictionary-encoded array is the same as that of a primitive signed integer layout.
+The dictionary is handled as a separate columnar array with its own respective layout.

 As an example, you could have the following data: ::

-    type: String
+    type: VarBinary

     ['foo', 'bar', 'foo', 'bar', null, 'baz']